3.2. Exception Messages¶

 It may help to look back at what it means for a reference variable to be set to set to null (Example 1 - Refer to No Object).

 Check your answer by running the code example above on Odin.
-Below, you will find a video demonstrating how to quickly compile and run this code in an unnamed package.
-We recommend that you also practice compiling the code to a named package as well by adding a package statement (you choose the name) and the corresponding package directories before compiling.
+If you need a quick refresher on the compilation commands, check out the video below.
+The video compiles the code to the default (unnamed package), but we recommend that you also practice compiling the code to a named package as well by adding a package statement (you choose the name) and the corresponding package directories before compiling.
 Take a few minutes to review the Named Package section of the Packages chapter if you need a refresher.

 - When this code is run, the JVM: